ybatrakov/Elektron-SDK/CSharp/README.md

 # Elektron Transport API .NET Edition

-This is a proof of concept ETA .NET to provide pure .NET solution using the C# language for transport layer on consumer side to complement with current offering with Java and C languages for ESDK API.
-This ESDK supports TCP/IP connectivity on consumer side, buffer management(such as read, write) to read/write message from/to transport adapter.
-The public interfaces of ETA .NET Edition should have look and feel as same as Java or C Edition unless there is any C# language features which provides greater experience for .NET developers.
+This is a proof of concept ETA .NET to provide pure .NET solution using the C# language for transport layer on consumer side.
+This complements the current offering with Java and C languages for ESDK API.
+This ESDK supports TCP/IP connectivity on consumer side, buffer management (such as read, write) to read/write message from/to transport adapter.
+The public interfaces of ETA .NET Edition should have a similar look and feel as Java or C Edition unless there is any C# language features which provide greater experience for .NET developers.

 # Software requirements
+- Visual Studio 2017
-- .NET Standard 2.0 framework(inclused with VS2017) for the transport and codec library.
+- .NET Standard 2.0 framework for the transport and codec library.
 This is Microsoft strategic .NET framework going forward.
 The ETA .NET edition is able to run on support platforms for this framework.
 - xUnit 2.3.1 or higher for unit testing.
 - Microsoft.Extensions.Logging 2.0.0 or higher framework for logging
 - .NET Core 2.0 for the ETA.Net.Consumer example.